simran-sai/All-AI-Python-Application/README.md

-# Python-Application
+# All-AI
-Counts according to your body language
+Login to my python application and use AI to complete your tasks in one place!